What did you do previously in your career, and what made you choose the independent path?

 As an independent consultant, why do you choose to work with Eden McCallum?

 To be honest, I came across Eden McCallum by chance.
 In fact, they contacted me after seeing my profile on an online platform.
 I have been contacted by other freelance consulting firms before (and after), but none of them have managed to match Eden McCallum’s professional approach, friendly style and effective processes.
 I haven’t worked with any of the other companies so far – it has been either my own projects, or Eden McCallum.
 No regrets!

 What have been some of the high points in your work with Eden McCallum?

 Supporting a PE-owned firm in better understanding their market and clients to develop an accelerated growth strategy, and to later support them in the VDD for their successful sales process was a great personal and business experience.
 Another great project was supporting the turnaround of a large corporate B2B service provider, where we went in with a small project and ended up successfully reshaping the pricing policy and supporting a full cost reduction programme.

-But in the end what I remember most are great people: client staff, the Eden McCallum partners and independent colleagues I’ve worked with, the great receptionists at the Eden McCallum office, the support staff in general, and especially the team assistants who are great at organising meetings etc. The assistants even managed to book me on the last free seat from Birmingham to Berlin before Easter, on the morning Brussels airport suffered a terrorist attack (and my connecting flight was cancelled), while I was presenting at a Steering Committee.
+But in the end what I remember most are great people: client staff, the Eden McCallum partners and independent colleagues I’ve worked with, the great receptionists at the Eden McCallum office, the support staff in general, and especially the team assistants who are great at organising meetings etc.

 Not forgetting the benefits of a great team – even spending a British winter on a project in the less picturesque parts of Middle England became a good experience, as well as being a great source for “consulting war stories” to entertain friends and family.